Akira5Kitaoka/Akira5Kitaoka-en.github.io/index.md

 - The following paper is accepted (May 1, 2025):

-[4] Akira Kitaoka, Harmonic forms and the Rumin complex on Sasakian manifolds, Osaka Mathematical Journal, to be appeared.
+[4] Akira Kitaoka, Harmonic forms and the Rumin complex on Sasakian manifolds, Osaka Journal of Mathematics, to be appeared.
 [[arXiv:2204.03446](https://arxiv.org/abs/2204.03446)]

 - I posted the following paper on arXiv (April 23, 2025):